 Cash requirements and liquidity needs over the next twelve months are anticipated to be funded primarily through operating results and available cash and cash equivalents.
 The Company also has the capacity to borrow from the \$10 million Capital One line of credit through NTS for working capital needs and acquisitions.
+Amounts currently borrowed under the Capital One line of credit will convert to a term loan in September, 2009; the Company is currently in discussions with Capital One regarding extending the termination date of the revolving features of the line.
 The Small business finance segment depends on outside funding sources to finance loan origination and receivable purchases.
-The SBA lending unit funds its cash requirements and liquidity needs through available cash and cash equivalents but primarily utilizes the \$33 million GE line of credit to originate and warehouse the guaranteed and unguaranteed portion of SBA loans.
-The GE Line of Credit is in place until August 31, 2009 and GE has indicated to the Company that GE no longer intends to provide credit facilities to finance companies.
+The SBA lending unit funds its cash requirements and liquidity needs through available cash and cash equivalents but primarily utilizes the \$15 million GE line of credit to originate and warehouse the guaranteed and unguaranteed portion of SBA loans.
+On July 22, 2009 NSBF entered into a Fifth Amendment and Consent (the "Fifth Amendment") to the Credit Agreement dated as of August 31, 2005 between NSBF and General Electric Capital Corporation (GECC) which has made certain changes in the terms of the warehouse lending facility provided to NSBF.
+The Fifth Amendment reduces the aggregate total of the credit facility to \$15 million, adjusts the interest rate and other terms and extends the maturity date from August 30, 2009 to May 31, 2010 based upon progress shown by NSBF in obtaining a commitment for a replacement lender.
+The effectiveness of the Fifth Amendment is subject to the approval of the United States Small Business Administration.
+GE has indicated to the Company that GE no longer intends to provide credit facilities to finance companies.
 Therefore there can be no assurance that the Company will be able to renew the credit line with GE or that it will be able to negotiate an alternate arrangement.
 Failure to obtain financing would have a material adverse effect on our business.
 The receivables financing unit utilizes the \$10 million Wells Fargo line of credit to purchase receivables.
 There are no cross covenants or collateralization under any of the above lending facilities.
 The availability of the lending facilities is subject to the compliance with certain covenants and in addition, for the GE and Wells Fargo lines, the amount of collateral and collateral requirements, as set forth in the agreements.
 The Company guarantees the lines of credit for the subsidiaries: Capital One for the amount borrowed, GE up to \$15 million, and Wells Fargo up to \$800,000.
-As of March 31, 2009, the Company's unused sources of liquidity consisted of \$16,491,000 in unrestricted cash and cash equivalents, and \$7,500,000, \$17,198,000 and \$121,000 available through the Capital One, GE, and Wells Fargo lines of credit, respectively.
+As of June 30, 2009, the Company's unused sources of liquidity consisted of \$18,594,000 in unrestricted cash and cash equivalents, and \$7,500,000, \$982,000 and \$299,000 available through the Capital One, GE, and Wells Fargo lines of credit, respectively.

-Restricted cash totaling \$9,382,000, which is primarily held in the Capcos, can be used in managing and operating the Capcos, making qualified investments, to repay debt obligations and for the payment of income taxes.
+Restricted cash totaling \$8,273,000, which is primarily held in the Capcos, can be used in managing and operating the Capcos, making qualified investments, to repay debt obligations and for the payment of income taxes.

-Net cash flows provided by operating activities increased \$9,020,000 to \$5,032,000 for the three months ended March 31, 2009 compared to \$(3,988,000) for the three months ended March 31, 2008, primarily due to a \$4,831,000 increase in proceeds from sale of SBA loans held for sale, a \$1,719,000 decrease in the net loss, and a \$1,899,000 decrease in the originations of SBA loans held for sale for the period ended March 31, 2009 versus the same period last year.
+Net cash flows provided by operating activities increased \$15,531,000 to \$4,649,000 for the six months ended June 30, 2009 as compared to \$(10,882,000) for the six months ended June 30, 2008.
+This net increase was primarily due to a decrease of \$3,063,000 in the net loss period over period, an \$8,308,000 decrease in the originations of SBA loans held for sale, as well as a \$4,397,000 decrease in the broker receivable.